 Jamie Romm’s book Dying Every Day: Seneca at the Court of Nero (published by Knopf in March 2014) was reviewed by The New York Times in July 2014, and was listed by The New York Times as one of the 100 Notable Books of 2014.

 In July 2014, Jonathan Rosenberg was invited to teach workshops in directing for the National Theater Institute at the Eugene O’Neill Theater Center in Waterford, CT.

 In July 2014, Amy Savage was selected for and participated in a PKAL Summer Leadership Institute for STEM faculty, offered by PKAL and AAC&U, in Crestone, CO; she served as an invited panelist for a Biomedical Career Graduate Fair held at Yale University and was appointed to their Graduate Student Alumni Association Board.
 She co-authored “The Peritrophic Matrix Mediates Differential Infection Outcomes in the Tsetse Fly Gut following Challenge with Commensal, Pathogenic, and Parasitic Microbes," in The Journal of Immunology, vol. 193, no. 2; “Starting small: Using microbiology to foster scientific literacy,” with Brooke Jude, in Trends in Microbiology, vol. 22, issue 7; and a poster with Kristin Lane (presenter) and students Saumya Dadoo ’15 and Christina Wack ‘15, given at the 15th Annual Meeting of the Society for Personality and Social Psychology meeting in Austin, TX.
-She also gave a talk at the 2014 Catskill Environmental Research & Monitoring Conference on science literacy education initiatives to improve decision-making.
+She gave a talk at the 2014 Catskill Environmental Research & Monitoring Conference on science literacy education initiatives to improve decision-making.
 In May 2015, Savage presented on the Citizen Science Program at the 22nd Annual American Society for Microbiology Conference for Undergraduate Educators, held in Austin, Texas.
 She presented a poster on the program at the Gordon Research Conference on Undergraduate Biology Education held at Bates College.
 She also co-authored a poster with Kristin Lane, which was presented at the 16th Annual Meeting of the Society for Personality and Social Psychology; and co-authored a poster with Agustin Temporini '15, on his Senior Project research, presented at the 14th Annual New England Science Symposium.